lmorchard/blog.decafbad.com/_posts/2011-11-01-readerpocalypse.markdown

 for items from people.
 That is, I can use a circle to set who sees something and I can decide who's stuff I see and when.

-But, things that Circles don't do includes:
+But, things that Circles don't do include:

-* Letting me filter for what other people send to certain circles
-* Letting other people filter for what I send to certain circles
-* Letting me follow other people's circles without an action on their part
-* Letting other people follow my circles without an action on my part
+* Let me follow Circles without the Circle-owner needing to manage membership - eg. Don't make me send a message saying "I am interested in your ideas and would like to subscribe to your newsletter".
+RSS doesn't work that way and it's better for it.

+* Let me and others filter for what gets sent to specific Circles - eg. I'm in both your "scifi" and "politics" circles, but just show me what you sent to your "scifi" circle.

 Google Reader didn't have this to begin with, but what I'm looking for is an equivalent to tagging on [pinboard.in][].
 For example, if you like my taste in [scifi][] but could care less about my views in [politics][], you can subscribe to just the tag feeds you want.
-As long as I keep tagging, you don't need to ask me to join a list.

-Though I'm happy to tag my shares with topics, the last thing I want to do is manage subscriber lists.
-That's what I'd be doing if I tried lumping people into "scifi" or "politics" circles.
-And worse than that, there's no way for you to even know I have "scifi" or "politics" circles and you have no way to join either of them if you wanted to.
+I'm happy to tag my shares with topics; that's beneficial to me for search later, and helps interested people besides.
+But, the last thing I want to do is manage subscriber lists.
+That doesn't scale.
+There's no way for you to even know I have "scifi" or "politics" Circles, and you have no way to join either of them without asking for an add.

-I just can't see the value in Circles here.
+Too much coordination, not enough benefit.
+I just can't see the value in people-centric Circles here.

 [scifi]: http://pinboard.in/u:deusx/t:scifi
 [politics]: http://pinboard.in/u:deusx/t:politics